Indosyl Combi 4/1.25 Tablets

 - Elderly people can generally use INDOSYL COMBI 4/1.25 safely.
 However, some older people have reduced kidney function - in which case additional care may be required.

-- INDOSYL COMBI 4/1.25 is not recommended for use in children.
+- INDOSYL COMBI 4/1.25 is not recommended for use in children and adolescents.

 Your doctor will select a dose when they prescribe INDOSYL COMBI 4/1.25 for you.
 The usual dose is one tablet once daily.